RobertApikyan/http_rest/README.md

 ## Multipart Request

-Multipart request is done similar to regular request, just provide a `MultipartRequestBody` to `HttpRestRequest`'s body.
+For the multipart request just provide a `MultipartRequestBody` to `HttpRestRequest`'s body.

 Here is how to create a multipart request to upload a book and watch the progress.